stdntaffrsanalyst/conduct-data-model/README.md

-Below is your README updated for the **dual-license model** (MIT for code + CC BY-NC 4.0 for documentation/content).
-I kept everything else intact and only made light edits where needed for clarity + hygiene.

----

 # Building an Assessment-Ready Conduct Data Model

 Transforms Maxient student conduct exports into a star schema data model for reliable Power BI dashboards.